 - Spending to try to look established.
 A common mistake among small business owners make is thinking that if they spend more, they’ll look more established; as if potential customers were monitoring their spending habits.
 The fact is that they aren’t; so, business owners need not pay top dollar for marketing when first starting out, or take on the obligation of expensive office space before it’s necessary (if it’s ever necessary).
 Marketing efforts will change over time as you become more aware of changing customer perceptions and needs.
 Your company’s needs regarding office space will also change, both in type and size.
 Don’t make the mistake of committing your company (or yourself) to expenses early on that aren’t absolutely necessary to start and grow your business while conserving resources to sustain yourself.

 - Don’t skimp on professional services.
 In the early stages of your business, there are a few areas where it’s absolutely necessary to have things done properly from the outset.
 Legal work, staff training and accounting are two areas of your business that, if done poorly or not at all, can cause more problems in correcting than the expense of doing it right from the beginning.
 In both of these areas, there are too many potential mistakes that won’t just hurt your bottom line, but drive your business into bankruptcy.
+Especially with regard to accounting (tax accounting in particular), requires a professional with right the right mix of insight, strategic thinking and technical skills.
+By going to the right firms (like HLB Mann Judd) you could get in contact with some of the best Tax Accountants Brisbane has to offer and this in turn is going to help your business in the long run.
 While it’s smart and even necessary to look for cost savings in the early stages of a new business, don’t make the mistake of failing to have accounting or legal work done correctly from the outset.